Marble Arch: The Enlarged Roundabout

-Still Water, a large bronze sculpture of a horse's head by Nic Fiddian-Green, was unveiled on the same traffic island a short distance from the arch in 2011.
+In 2005 it was speculated that the arch might be moved across the street to Hyde Park.
+Any such move would need to take account of the large underground car park constructed in 1960–1964.

-In 2005 it was speculated that the arch might be moved across the street to Hyde Park, or to a more accessible location than its position on what was then a large traffic island.
+In 2011 Still Water, a large bronze sculpture of a horse's head by Nic Fiddian-Green, was unveiled on the east side of Tyburn Way, a short distance from the Arch.